-The five-year business plan for this service is to reduce costs by reviewing effectiveness, improving joint working and exploring potential market testing opportunities.
+The five-year business plan for this service is to reduce costs by reviewing effectiveness and improving joint working.

-Housing and Environment - service overview Priority 1: Provide for the needs of the most vulnerable people Priority 2: Help to ensure that all schoolchildren reach their potential Priority 3: Manage our waste better and increase recycling Priority 4:.
-Encourage the building of new affordable housing Priority 5: Ensure a sustainable economic future for the city Priority 6.
-Ensure efficient and effective delivery of services by the council and with its partners.
-We will develop our housing services to be flexible to support the needs and aspirations of our tenants x x We will improve cleanliness and security in our multi-storey blocks х We will work to protect the public from poor-quality, private sector housing and to maintain the built environment and granite heritage x x x We will reduce homelessness by improving provision and prevention activities х х х We will play our part in partnership working on community safety, protecting vulnerable people, health and wellbeing and other community planning priorities x x We will retain a large stock of quality, well-maintained affordable housing matching the highest of standards x x We will build new houses to increase provision of affordable houses for the council х х х We will create a Property Services LLP to deliver strategic housing priorities and to raise additional income x x We will contribute to the regeneration of the city х х We will develop the waste management services to increase the amount of waste being diverted from landfill x x x We will contribute to a Greener, Cleaner and Safer City through developing and improving our Grounds Maintenance and Street Cleaning services x x x We will protect the health, safety and rights of consumers and the public through developing a more focused and improved Environmental Health & Trading Standards service and Public Analyst service x x x
+Housing and Environment - service overview Priority 1: Provide for the needs of the most vulnerable people Priority 2: Help to ensure that all schoolchildren reach their potential Priority 3: Manage our waste better and increase recycling Priority 4 Encourage the building of new affordable housing Priority 5: Ensure a sustainable economic future for the city Priority 6: Ensure efficient and effective delivery of services by the council and with its partners.
+We will develop our housing services to be flexible to support the needs and aspirations of our tenants x x We will improve cleanliness and security in our multi-storey blocks х We will work to protect the public from poor-quality, private sector housing and to maintain the built environment and granite heritage × x x We will reduce homelessness by improving provision and prevention activities х х х We will play our part in partnership working on community safety, protecting vulnerable people, health and wellbeing and other community planning priorities х x We will retain a large stock of quality, well-maintained affordable housing matching the highest of standards x х We will build new houses to increase provision of affordable houses for the council х х х We will examine the option to create a property services LLP to deliver strategic housing priorities and to raise additional income х х We will contribute to the regeneration of the city х х We will develop the waste management services to increase the amount of waste being diverted from landfill x x x We will contribute to a greener, cleaner and safer city through developing and improving our Grounds Maintenance and Street Cleaning services x x x We will protect the health, safety and rights of consumers and the public through developing a more focused and improved Environmental Health & Trading Standards service and Public Analyst service x x x